YellowJacketLinux/LFS/tlive-lfs.md

 The purpose of the `texlive` user is to have an otherwise unprivileged user account that installs and administrates the TeXLive system.

-When sharing a TeXLive install, each Un*x system should have both the `texlive` user and group and they should have the same user-id and group-id, at least if you wish to be able to be able to also administrate the TeXLive system from any Un*x system using the partition.
+When sharing a TeXLive install, each Unix system should have both the `texlive` user and group and they should have the same user-id and group-id, at least if you wish to be able to be able to also administrate the TeXLive system from any Unix system using the partition.

 The UID/GID I personally use is `450` for both.
 The reason I chose `450` is because it is well above `100` (under `100` is usually used for system users and daemons) yet below 500.
-Most Un*x systems today start user accounts at `1000` but some use `500` as the first personal account UID/GID, so I chose `450` to specifically be below that.
+Most Unix systems today start user accounts at `1000` but some use `500` as the first personal account UID/GID, so I chose `450` to specifically be below that.